csixteen/clerk/README.md

 # clerk
-Clerk is a simple personal assistant for the command-line.
+Clerk started as a learning and practising exercise, but surprisingly enough I now use it on a regular basis.
+Clerk is supposed to be a simple personal assistant for the command-line.
 It allows you to manage notes and tasks in a simple way and search for stuff in your notes and tasks.
-If it sounds too simple, it's because it is.
-I prefer to have a single CLI tool that allows me to easily store notes and search them later instead of managing text files and have them scattered all over the place.
+If it sounds simple, that's because it **is** simple.
+My objective was to create a tool that helps me get shit done and retrieve information quickly, not something that I need to spend too much time tweaking or remembering how to use.

 # Functionalities